Certificate management

 $ sq inspect --cert=259392E02F8DCC447ED77A3114A33DD1C6BD5288

-This example shows that Local Trust Root directly certified the binding of bob@example.com with it's certificate, when this certification was made and the assigned trust depth.
+This example shows that Local Trust Root certified the binding of bob@example.com directly with its own certificate, when this certification was made, and the assigned trust depth.

 Finding certificates in the local cert store

-There are further commands sq implements, which are more focused on specific operations on authenticated (directly usable) certificates
+sq implements further commands that are more focused on specific operations on authenticated (directly usable) certificates:

 • sq pki identify --cert $FPR shows the certificate $FPR like sq cert list $FPR does.
-The differences is that sq pki identify will not try to use $FPR to match User IDs.
+The difference is that sq pki identify will not try to use $FPR to match User IDs.

-• sq pki lookup will explicitly interpret it's parameters as User IDs.
-There are --userid and --email as designators available.
+• sq pki lookup will explicitly interpret its parameters as User IDs.
+Specific --userid and --email designators are available.

-• sq pki authenticate takes a certificate and a User ID and checks if there is a binding between these in the cert store, which is authenticated.
+• sq pki authenticate takes a certificate and a User ID and checks if there is an authenticated binding between them in the cert store.

-These 3 commands can also be used on unauthentic bindings, if you pass --gossip.
+These three commands can also be used on unauthenticated bindings if you pass --gossip.

 $ sq pki lookup --email alice@example.com --gossip